 Step 2: Monthly Model with INDEX, LOOKUP and SUMIF

-The second file and video describe more complex issues with modelling.
+The second file and video describe more complex issues with modelling including monthly construction, interest during construction and using InputS.
 If you can become comfortable with this model you are on the way to being able to complete more complex modelling issues.

 .